Be a Mathematician

 Based up the popular television show, this is a great way to challenge your mathematical fluency and thinking.
 Play on your own or challenge a brother, sister, cousin, friend or an adult.
 Just click on the link below to play:

-To help us become more fluent multiplication experts we will be introducing some games to play which can also be played at home.
-This growing list will appear below:
+To help us become more fluent multiplication experts we will be introducing some great and - most importantly - fun games to play which can also be played at home.
+Give them a go.

 Multiplication Game 1